Limited Liability Companies

 Registered Agent and Registered Office for LLCs

 Every LLC formed or doing business in Kentucky is required by law to maintain a registered office and a registered agent in Kentucky upon whom process (such as lawsuit summons and subpoenas) may be served.
-Selecting a registered agent is important because service of process on the registered agent is deemed to be service on the LLC regardless of whether the registered agent actually forwards the notice to the LLC.
+Selecting a registered agent is important because service of process on the registered agent is deemed to be service on the limited liability company regardless of whether the registered agent actually forwards the notice to the LLC.

 The articles of organization must state the street address of the company’s initial registered office and identify the company’s agent at that office.
 The registered agent may be a Kentucky resident, a Kentucky corporation (profit or nonprofit), a Kentucky limited liability company, a foreign corporation (profit or nonprofit) or foreign limited liability company that is authorized to do business in Kentucky.

 Whenever the registered office or agent of a LLC changes, the company is required by law to change the registered agent and/or office by making a filing with the Secretary of State.
 This form is available from the Secretary of State.

 The principal office is the office (in or out of Kentucky) where the principal executive offices of an LLC are located.
 This address must be provided in the articles of organization.
 The most recently reported principal office address appears in the annual report forms that are sent to every LLC each year.
 Whenever a change in the principal office address of an LLC occurs, a form called Statement of Change of Principal Office Address must be filed with the Secretary of State, together with the filing fee of $10.00.